 Then, click Assisted vs. Last Interaction Analysis.
 You should now see a report like this:

 1. Use Third-Party Insights

 Google Analytics is not a complete tool to track social media engagement.
 While it can analyze social media interactions that bring users to your website, it has a less than desirable track record when it comes to social reporting.
-For better analysis, you might want to track your metrics using a social media scheduler app, like Buffer.
+For better analysis, you might want to track your metrics using social media analytics tools, like Buffer.

 2. Use UTM Tracking

 The default reporting in Google Analytics isn’t always accurate.
 For better analysis, make sure to tag your links with UTM codes with our URL builder.

 3. Onsite Engagement